Thiago Neves

 Job Search Command Centre

 Supabase + React app that runs my entire job search as a pipeline.
-Apify scrapes, OpenRouter scores, Slack notifies, a 14-stage pipeline tracks applications, an interview coach generates STAR-graded practice questions.
+Apify scrapes, OpenRouter scores, Telegram notifies, a 14-stage pipeline tracks applications, an interview coach generates STAR-graded practice questions.
 The hero example of the 3-layer pattern at full scale.

 • React